wxsd-sales/exit-kiosk-web-app/README.md

 # Exit Kiosk Web App

-This is an example Webex Device Kiosk Web App which provides a way to exit Kiosk Mode on via a PIN Authentication
+This is an example Webex Device Kiosk Web App demonstrates how a Web App can disable Kiosk Mode on the Webex Device in which it is being displayed on.

 ![Snapshot Macro](https://github.com/wxsd-sales/exit-kiosk-web-app/assets/21026209/7b0dd5c1-e88c-450f-83a9-e0e55004ba51)